Jabe03/vscode-kind2/README.md

 ### 4) Build the Kind 2 language server

 The language server project has its own build system.
-Follow that repo's build steps there.

-Typical build pattern:

 ```bash
 cd "$KIND2_LSP_DIR"